FlorentF9/SOMperf/README.md

 * [ ] Squared inverse neighborhood
 * [ ] Mexican hat neighborhood
 * [ ] Clipped versions (0 if d < eps)

+## Tests

+All metrics have been tested to check results against manually computed values, expected behavior and/or results from research papers.
+Tests and visualizations are available as a jupyter notebook in the `tests/` directory.

 ## SOM libraries